stevedonovan/gentle-intro/1-basics.md

 Basically, Rust is introducing some _friction_ here, and not-so-subtly pushing you towards returning values from functions directly.
 Fortunately, Rust has powerful ways to express things like "operation succeeded and here's the result" so `&mut` isn't needed that often.
+Passing by reference is important when we have a large object and don't wish to copy it.

 The type-after-variable style applies to `let` as well, when you really want to nail down the type of a variable: